Queen & Slim Review

 It’s an intricate Bonnie and Clyde narrative but with one glaring twist: Queen and Slim represent the runaway slaves of today; the police, America’s modern-day slave catchers, and prison system by which free men and women become slaves.

 Queen and Slim demonstrate that no matter how hard African Americans try to ingratiate themselves into American society, they will be perceived as inferior or criminal.
 “Why do black people always feel the need to be excellent?” asks Slim rhetorically.
 Because anything less in America disadvantages them.

 Trying to get to Cuba, Queen and Slim enlisted the help of many strangers, a thematic ode to the Underground Railroad, a network of abolitionists who helped runaway slaves travel to the North in search of freedom.
 In one scene, Queen and Slim are forced to hide underneath floorboards for the whole night, a strategy used in the Underground Railroad, while police search the house.

 The film’s overall effect is beautiful, haunting, and real.
-I believed that Queen and Slim were real, existing people that the next morning I woke up in a post-Queen and Slim world where I was trying to make sense of what had just happened.
+I believed that they were real, existing people that the next morning I woke up in a post-Queen & Slim world where I was trying to make sense of what had just happened.
 There is something way more powerful at play here than one abiding by the laws of filmmaking.
-Queen and Slim is a profound portrayal of how modern American society enslaves the lives and souls of African Americans and the heart-gripping attempt of two souls to free themselves from those existential chains.
+Queen & Slim is a profound portrayal of how modern American society enslaves the lives and souls of African Americans and the heart-gripping attempt of two souls to free themselves from those existential chains.
 For that reason, Queen and Slim are and forever will be immortal.